PorkyProductions/UA-detect/docs/error-codes.md

 - 200
   - 201: This means that the user has either prevented sharing their cookie preferences, or, the browser does not support this feature.
 Or the user has disabled the feature.
 - 300
+  - 301: The RAM API is not supported on Firefox
+  - 302: The RAM API is not supported on Safari
+  - 303: The RAM API is not supported on Internet Explorer
 - 400
 - 500
 - 600